Find out about the side effects of external radiotherapy to the lung and how to cope with them.

 Your skin might go red or darker in the treatment area.
 You may also get redness or darkening on the other side of your body.
 This is where the radiotherapy beams leave the body.

 The red or darker areas can also feel sore.
 Your radiographers will give you creams to soothe the skin.
 The soreness usually goes away within 2 to 4 weeks of ending the treatment.
-However your skin may be slighter darker in that area permanently.
+But your skin might always be slightly darker in that area.

 Your mouth and throat might get sore.
 It may be painful to swallow drinks or food.
 Let hot drinks cool before you drink them.
 You will have mouth washes to keep your mouth healthy.